Skip to content

 A Quickstart Guide to Common Operations with NEMODataTree

-In this section, we describe some of the most common NEMODataTree operations in a concise how-to guide (inspired by the excellent documentation of Icechunk).
+In this section, we describe some of the most common NEMODataTree and NEMODataArray operations in a concise how-to guide (inspired by the excellent documentation of Icechunk).

-For more detailed documentation on each of the NEMODataTree methods, user should visit the API.
+For more detailed documentation on NEMODataTree and NEMODataArray structures, users should visit the API Reference.

 Create a NEMODataTree from Local Files